Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Interventions to Identify Factors Behind Stratification

-\paragraph{Counterintuitively, neither does increasing temperature.} Another standard strategy to encourage randomness is to increase model temperature~\citep{du2025optimizing}.
-We test this by prompting each frontier model (except Claude 4 Sonnet whose maximal temperature $T$ is $1.0$) with an increased temperature of $1.5$ for $n = 30$ runs.
-We report only direct prompting results, as CoT devolved outputs into gibberish after 7-10 rounds at $T = 1.5$ and $1.2$ for all models.
-For direct prompts, increasing the temperature to $T = 1.5$ did not produce statistically significant reductions in stratification for Gemini 2.5 ($p = 0.31$), GPT-4o ($p = 0.29$), or Llama 4 Maverick ($p = 0.66$).
-While we observed a statistically significant decrease in stratification for Qwen 2.5-72B ($p = 0.04$), the resultant SI of $0.91$ remained above the human baseline---well within the high-stratification regime.
+\paragraph{Counterintuitively, neither does increasing temperature.} Another standard strategy to encourage randomness is to increase model temperature $T$~\citep{du2025optimizing}.
+We test this by prompting each frontier model (except Claude 4 Sonnet whose maximal $T$ is $1.0$) with an increased $T$ of $1.5$ for $30$ runs.
+We report only direct prompting results, as CoT devolved outputs into gibberish at both $T = 1.5$ and $1.2$.
+We find that increasing $T$ did not produce statistically significant reductions in stratification for Gemini 2.5, GPT-4o, or Llama 4 Maverick at $\alpha=0.05$.
+While we observed a significant decrease for Qwen 2.5-72B ($p = 0.04$), the resulting SI of $0.91$ remained well within the high-stratification regime.

+\paragraph{Lastly, nor does reducing context length.} LLMs have shown decreased performance in tasks with long context~\citep{laban2026llms, liu2024lost, li2024longcontext, geng2025accumulating}.
+Across 40 turns of hiring, the amount of information in the LLM's context window could potentially cause it to make poorer decisions.
+To examine this, we conduct an experiment with GPT-4o, Claude 4 Sonnet, and Llama 4 Maverick with CoT, where instead of providing the full dialogue history, we show a running count of demographic-job assignments and successes (see Appendix \ref{app:compressed}).
+We find that in this updated setting, the three models had SI scores of $1.39$, $1.25$, and $1.09$, with the mean reduction not statistically significant.
+All values remained well above the human baseline, suggesting that context compression alone cannot mitigate stratification, and that emergent biases are not a mere artifact of context accumulation.

-These insufficient interventions aimed at fixing system behaviors suggest that emergent biases in LLMs are not merely a byproduct of poor reasoning or limited sampling diversity, but reflect a deeper structural tendency in their allocation behavior.
+The fact that these interventions are insufficient suggests that emergent biases in LLMs are not merely a byproduct of poor reasoning or limited sampling diversity, and instead reflect a deeper structural tendency in their allocative choices.

-\subsection{Structural interventions}
+\subsection{Structural Interventions}

+\paragraph{New decision settings without gamified rewards yield similar stratification effects.} To confirm that stratification is not caused by our specific setup, we test two additional settings with similar multi-turn decisions: refugee resettlement~\citep{bansak_improving_2018, bansak_how_2016} and military conscript assignment~\citep{sorlie2020person}.
+Starting from the same multi-turn allocation paradigm, we replaced categorized jobs with either geographically-clustered cities in a country or military camps from different divisions.
+In the resettlement setting, we also replaced the fictional demographics with low-resource indigenous ethnicities from Central Asia for further realism, confirming that initial biases across ethnicities are spurious (across all conditions GASI $\in [0.43, 0.59]$).
+While the original experiment from \citet{bai_costly_2025} used a points system for successful job assignments to incentivize participants, these incentives are not necessary for LLMs.
+Our new settings removed points and only instructed the LLM to maximize successful assignments.
+See Appendices~\ref{app:refugee} and~\ref{sec:conscript_prompt} for prompts.